 You can study many different aspects of the archaeology of Mediterranean society.
-We have particular strengths in prehistoric Mediterranean archaeology, from prehistoric Italy (Neolithic to Iron Age), to Bronze Age Greece (Minoan and Mycenaean archaeology) and the Early Iron Age of Greece.
+We have particular strengths in prehistoric Mediterranean archaeology, from prehistoric Italy (Neolithic to Iron Age), to Bronze Age Aegean (Minoan and Mycenaean archaeology) and the Early Iron Age of Greece.
 Specialists in this field work with landscape archaeology, burials, and material culture.

 Our teaching and research ranges from the high point of the Roman Empire in the 1st and 2nd centuries, to the transformation of the late Roman Empire and the period of Late Antiquity.
-Students studying the City of Rome topic (30 credits) have the opportunity to apply to spend one semester at the British School in Rome.
+Students studying the City of Rome topic (20 credits) have the opportunity to apply to spend one semester at the British School in Rome.

-Medieval and Post-Medieval Archaeology
+Medieval and post-medieval archaeology